Gabriel Jesus is ready to teach Arsenal's Champions League newcomers all about a competition he used to skip school to watch as a boy.

-Gabriel Jesus is a professional soccer player who plays as a striker for Manchester City and the Brazil national team.
+Gabriel Jesus is a professional football player who plays as a striker for Arsenal and the Brazil national team.

 After impressive performances for Palmeiras' youth team, Jesus earned promotion to the senior side and was then prised away by Manchester City during the 2016/17 season.
 The transfer was announced in August 2016 but only completed in the January transfer window.

-Jesus was also part of the Brazil squad which won the 2019 Copa America.
-He also has an Olympic gold medal and a Campeonato Brasileiro Serie A title to his name, both won in 2016.
+He was also in the Brazil squad which won the 2019 Copa America.
+Jesus also has an Olympic gold medal and a Campeonato Brasileiro Serie A title to his name, both won in 2016.

 Jesus' international career